wsor4035/devwiki/content/docs/classes/playermetadata.md

 - /PlayerMetaData
 ---

 # PlayerMetaData
-PlayerMetaData is a per-world, per-player persistent string key-value store implementing all methods of [[MetaData]].
+PlayerMetaData is a per-world, per-player persistent string key-value store implementing all methods of [MetaData](/docs/classes/metadata/).

 The granularity of the persisted snapshots is determined by the `map_save_interval` setting.